Prime vertex-minors of a prime graph: Introduction

+Theorems~\ref{thm:noness2} and~\ref{thm:nonpiv2} do not imply each other immediately.
+As mentioned earlier, a non-pivotal vertex need not be non-essential and therefore Theorem~\ref{thm:nonpiv2} does not seem to imply Theorem~\ref{thm:noness2} directly.
+Also, it is nontrivial to deduce Theorem~\ref{thm:nonpiv2} from Theorem~\ref{thm:noness2}, because locally equivalent graphs need not be pivot-equivalent.
+For instance, for a cycle $C$ of length at least $6$ and its vertex~$v$, two graphs $C$ and $C*v$ are locally equivalent but not pivot-equivalent.
+We remark that if two bipartite graphs are locally equivalent, then they are pivot-equivalent; shown by Fon-Der-Flaass~\cite{FonDerFlaass1989,FonDerFlaass1996}.
+In Section~\ref{sec:nonpiv}, we prove Theorem~\ref{thm:nonpiv2} using Theorem~\ref{thm:noness2} together with nontrivial lemmas.

-By limiting our focus on bipartite graphs, we will obtain the following corollary in Section~\ref{sec:bippiv}.
+One can easily check that every cycle of length at least $5$ has no non-pivotal vertex (and no non-essential vertex).
+By limiting our focus to bipartite graphs, we obtain the following corollary.
 Note that every pivot-minor of a bipartite graph is bipartite; see Oum~{\cite[Corollary~2.3]{Oum2005}}.

-\begin{corollary} A prime bipartite graph with at least $5$ vertices has at least $2$ non-pivotal vertices if and only if it is not pivot equivalent to an even cycle. \end{corollary}
+\begin{corollary} Every prime bipartite graph with at least four vertices has at least two non-pivotal vertices unless it is pivot-equivalent to an even cycle. \end{corollary}

 We remark that Corollary~\ref{cor:bippiv} is equivalent to Corollary~3.5 of Oxley and Wu~\cite{Oxley2000a} restricted to binary matroids.
-We refer the readers to Oum~\cite{Oum2005,Oum2005thesis} for the relation between pivot-minors of bipartite graphs and minors of binary matroids.
-It is easy to deduce~{\cite[Corollary~3.5]{Oxley2000a}} on graphs from Corollary~\ref{cor:bippiv}, which states that every simple $3$-connected graph has at least $2$ non-essential edges unless it is isomorphic to a wheel graph.
+We will explain this equivalence together with the relation between pivot-minors of bipartite graphs and minors of binary matroids in Appendix~\ref{app:binary matroid}.
+It is easy to deduce from Corollary~\ref{cor:bippiv} a result of Oxley and Wu~{\cite[Corollary~3.5]{Oxley2000a}} on graphs, which states that every $3$-connected graph has at least $2$ non-essential edges unless it is isomorphic to a wheel graph.

-We also characterize prime graphs with at least $3$ non-essential vertices as follows.
+We also characterize prime graphs with at least $3$ non-essential (or non-pivotal) vertices as follows.
+Let $\Theta$ be the set of graphs consisting of at least two internally-disjoint paths between two fixed distinct vertices having no common neighbor.

-\begin{theorem} A prime graph with at least $5$ vertices has at least $3$ non-essential vertices if and only if it is not locally equivalent to a graph with two specified vertices $x$ and $y$ consisting of at least two internally-disjoint paths from $x$ to $y$, in which $x$ and $y$ have no common neighbor. \end{theorem}
+\begin{theorem} A prime graph with at least four vertices has at least three non-essential vertices if and only if it is not locally equivalent to any graph in $\Theta$. \end{theorem}

+\begin{theorem} A prime graph with at least four vertices has at least three non-pivotal vertices if and only if it is not pivot-equivalent to any graph in $\Theta$. \end{theorem}